ckyy5770/PubSubCoordZmq/README.md

 * all publishers of this topic connect to new channel

-* all subscribers of this topic reconnect (Important Note: every "reconnect" step in all scenarios should be interpreted as following three sub-steps):
+* all subscribers of this topic reconnect (**Important Note**: every "reconnect" step in all scenarios should be interpreted as following three sub-steps):

     * first connect to new broker